What is Tretinoin?

 Retinoids are a class of chemical compounds (substances of two or more chemical elements) that include both natural and synthetic forms of Vitamin A such as retinol, retinal, retinoic acid, etretinate, acitretin, and tazarotene (Zasada).

-1995 to treat wrinkles and other signs of aging (Baldwin).
-Tretinoin cream or tretinoin gel is available for topical use.
+Traditionally, tretinoin has been mainly used to treat acne, including Acne Vulgaris, and may be prescribed for some patients with acne-prone skin.
+Tretinoin cream or tretinoin topical gel may be prescribed depending on a patient’s skin type and concerns.
 Tretinoin is the gold standard ingredient for treating visible signs of aging and can only be accessed in the United States through a prescription.

 How does aging affect my skin?